Skip to main content

 • The WebViewScriptLoadedEvent is a supporting data type for the data the event needs to pass from native to JavaScript.

-• The NativeProps which is a definition of the props that we can set on the component.
+• The NativeProps is a definition of the props that we can set on the component.

 As with Native Modules, you can have multiple specification files in the specs/ directory.
 For more information about the types you can use, and the platform types these map to, see the appendix.